jordansbenjamin/Portfolio_T1A2/README.md

 ---
 ## Purpose

-The portfolio website was created to showcase a variety of skills, they include the following:
+The portfolio website was created to showcase a variety of skills as web developer or IT professional, they include the following:

 - Writing readable but most importnatly syntactically and semantically valid HTML.
 - Creating a responsive website with three different device layouts.